Do I need to get tested? How to take tests correctly. Mandatory HIV test in certain cases

 Important indicator:

-Blood glucose level: normal - 3.3-5.5 mmol / l.
+Blood glucose level: normal - 3.3-5.5 mmol/l.

-It is necessary to take: a blood test for glycated hemoglobin.
+You must take a blood test for glycated hemoglobin.

 The norm is less than 6%.